- 2 min to read

 Quickly find symbols and files in your solution, and easily navigate to code constructions related to the active code block.
 If you need to jump to code related to a specific symbol, the context-aware navigation providers will do the trick.

 The intelligent static code analysis will help you detect and fix mistakes as early as possible.
-CodeRush ships with over twenty useful analyzers.
+CodeRush ships with over fifty useful analyzers.

 This feature enables you to refactor your code automatically.
 This release includes over 100 refactoring cases and code generators.
 Use the Ctrl + . or Ctrl + ~ shortcut to invoke the Code Actions Menu, choose the suitable item and the CodeRush will automatically make all required changes in your code.